Ultimate-Universe/WRSR-TesmioLoader-RollingStockRoadTransport/README.md

 Rolling Stock Road Transport is released under the **GNU General Public License v3.0**.
 See `LICENSE`.

 Workers & Resources: Soviet Republic, TesmioLoader, Steam, and their respective names/assets belong to their owners.
-This project is not affiliated with or endorsed by 3DIVISION, Hooded Horse, Valve, or the TesmioLoader author.
+This project is not affiliated with or endorsed by 3DIVISION, or Hooded Horse.